top of page

 Supporting a dependent child in New Zealand is not just a legal responsibility — it’s a deeply personal one.
 For many migrant parents, the ability to bring or keep their children with them is central to why they work so hard in the first place.

-In recent months, we have seen an increasing number of Dependent Child Student Visa applications declined, not because the parent cannot support their child in practice, but because how income is calculated does not reflect what the parent actually earns.
+In recent months, we have seen an increasing number of Dependent Child Student Visa applications declined.
+This is not because the parent cannot support their child in practice, but because the way income is calculated does not reflect what the parent actually earns.

 This blog explains how the minimum income requirement is being assessed, why this is catching families out, and why we believe actual earnings over time should be given greater weight.